Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Capacity

-To improve your capacity and your likelihood of qualifying for a loan or credit card, you could work to reduce your DTI.
-Capacity primarily focuses on your finances on a monthly scale.
-Paying off your debts or paying them down enough to reduce monthly payments could improve your overall DTI.
-Increasing your monthly income would have a similar effect.
+To improve your capacity, and your likelihood of qualifying for a loan or credit card, work to reduce your DTI.
+Since capacity primarily focuses on a monthly scale, paying your debt down enough to reduce monthly payments could improve your overall DTI.

 Character